AckerlyXu/heima/articles/redis-cache/cache-how-to-troubleshoot.md

 High CPU usage can mean that the client side can fail to process a response from Redis in a timely fashion even though Redis sent the response very quickly.

 #### Measurement
-Monitor the System Wide CPU usage through the Azure Portal Preview or through the associated performance counter.
+Monitor the System Wide CPU usage through the Azure Portal or through the associated performance counter.
 Be careful not to monitor *process* CPU because a single process can have low CPU usage at the same time that overall system CPU can be high.
 Watch for spikes in CPU usage that correspond with timeouts.

 #### Resolution
 [Scale](cache-how-to-scale.md) to a larger cache tier with more CPU capacity or investigate what is causing CPU spikes.